-- Any unbudgeted Unrestricted General Fund revenue except growth and COLA - Any net savings between budget and actual expenses from the District Wide Services and Utilities allocations
+- Any unbudgeted Unrestricted General Fund revenue other than apportionment - Any net savings between budget and actual expenses from the District Wide Services and Utilities allocations

 B. Expenditure Categories

 The Infrastructure Model includes specific expenditure categories that are necessary and fundamental to the maintenance of a quality educational institution.
 The expenditure categories are: